 Vidyasagar, resident of Balkonda Mandal, Telangana, owns 7 acres of land and has 20 years of experience in agriculture and marketing.
 Shri Vidyasagar cultivates paddy, maize, and soybeans.
-He recently sold 26.16 quintals of soya white through e-NAM (Direct Purchase Centre) and saved a substantial amount.
+He recently sold 26.2 quintals of soya white through e-NAM (Direct Purchase Centre) and saved a substantial amount.
 He accumulated INR 1,427 through additional commission and INR 1,501 via reduced hamali (loading) charges.
 He received a benefit of INR 2,929 in a single transaction of produce worth about INR 70,000.
 By selling 270 quintals of soya, Vidyasagar earned more than INR 30,000 that otherwise would have gone to fill the coffers of commission agents.
 The online transaction platform also ensured that Vidyasagar received payment for his produce within 24 hours of the sale, further enhancing the efficiency of his agricultural endeavours.

-Source: e-NAM website, Success Stories, Ministry of Agriculture and Farmers Welfare, Gol.
+Source: e-NAM website, Success Stories, Ministry of Agriculture and Farmers Welfare, GoI.

 Table 20.
-Overview of market access via e-NAM as of July 3, 2023
+Overview of market access via e-NAM as of November 11, 2023

 Particulars Value

 Number of mandis 1,389

 Number of states 23

 Number of union territories 4

-Number of farmers (10 million) 17.55
+Number of farmers (million) 17.6

 Number of traders 245,000

-Volume of commodities (crore million tons) 79.77
+Volume of commodities (million tons) 79.7

-Value of trade (million) 258.2
+Value of trade (INR trillion) 2.8